For the second time in as many days, a friend mentioned “accountability partner.”

-The only way you know if you’re slacking at being a friend is if you know what type of friend you are.
+The only way you know if you’re slacking at being a friend is to know what type of friend you are.

 I hadn’t considered my style until I read this story of friendship.
-I would share if I could find it.
-The story touched me deeply and my retelling won’t do it any justice.
+The story touched me deeply, and I apologize in advance if my retelling doesn’t do it justice.

 A distraught woman had experienced a family tragedy and needed to talk to her best friend.
 Her friend spoke briefly with her on the phone.
 She then abruptly told the woman she had to go.
-The woman hung up puzzled by the fact her friend didn’t make time to speak with her in her time of need.
+The woman hung up, puzzled by the fact her friend didn’t make time to speak with her in her time of need.
 Her grief increased as she had to shoulder her burden alone.
 A few hours later, the woman’s friend was standing at her door.
-The woman’s friend told her – you obviously needed me and I had to get to the airport to catch the last flight out to be here with you.
+The woman’s friend told her, – you needed me, and I had to get to the airport to catch the last flight out to be here with you.

 The woman in that story is the superhero action-figure kind of friend.
-Maybe many of us believe we’re that type of friend.
-It is important, however, to be honest with yourself.
+Many of us believe we’re that type of friend.
+It is essential, however, to be honest with yourself.
 You might be selling yourself short and denying the world of the best friend you can be.

-So how does a friendship style help or hinder us in business?
-Well, all commercial transactions are based on relationships.
-All selling is social – whether you work a 9 to 5, are looking for a job, or are an entrepreneur; your friendship style can assist you achieving your professional goal or push it further away.
-So, it’s important to know “friend” style.
+Since all relationships are transactional and all selling is social – whether you work a 9 to 5, are looking for a job, or are an entrepreneur, your friendship style can assist you in achieving your professional goal or push it further away.

-How we friend just might be a super-power to help us achieve that goal we’re struggling with.
-First, we must understand the nature of that “friend” skill and how you use it to our benefit.
+How we friend might be a super-power to help us overcome an obstacle and achieve our goal.
+First, we must understand the nature of that “friend” skill and how we use it to our benefit.